Search this site

 The information below is with respect to air travel with dogs.
 The process is the same for cats and fish, yes there was someone at the USDA field office taking their tropical fish to Europe!
 However cats, with few exceptions, can probably go in-cabin in a soft container under the seat.

-If traveling in the baggage area, check with the airline to ensure that it is climate controlled and avoid any airlines that does not meet this requirement.
+If your pet will be traveling in cargo, check with the airline to ensure that it is climate controlled and avoid any airlines that does not meet this requirement.

-Containers going into the baggage area have the following requirements:
+Pets in containers going into cargo have the following requirements:

 It is best to provide comfortable bedding but you must ensure that it can't slide around and push up against the water dispenser ball stop because this can potentially cause all of the water to run out.